datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Use $productName$ namespace for service resolution

-Controls whether $productName$ will resolve upstream services assuming they are in the same namespace as the element referring to them  For example, a Mapping in namespace `foo` will look for its service in namespace `foo`.
+Controls whether $productName$ will resolve upstream services assuming they are in the same namespace as the element referring to them  For example, an AmbassadorMapping in namespace `foo` will look for its service in namespace `foo`.
 If true, $productName$ will resolve the upstream services assuming they are in the same namespace as $productName$, unless the service explicitly mentions a different namespace.

 ```yaml
 use_ambassador_namespace_for_service_resolution: false